Women's professional sports: Social media

-U.S. athlete and fitness model Allison Stokke is an example of female sportspersons with huge following on social media.
+US athlete and fitness model Allison Stokke is an example of female sportspersons with huge following on social media.

 With the strong advancements in social media, society is able to learn and grow from like-minded individuals through their platforms.
 There is a lack of media exposure for female athletes and female sports, and when there is, women are underrepresented or portrayed as being more masculine and out of character.
 Due to the lack of exposure, female athletes are forced to engage with fans and various brands in order to provide them with sponsorship opportunities.
 Many female athletes must be employed outside of their sports because their pay is not high enough to cover expenses like that of their male counterparts.
 This has limited the growth of women's sports.
 Social media offers female athletes an opportunity to amplify their voices and grow their presence.
 Female athletes are now often social media influencers, and some try to become role models for the younger generations.
 Ramla Ali, a Somali born female boxer and Nike sponsored athlete, uses her platform to share her struggles in a male-dominated sport and is sparking inspiration amongst others.

 Social media will become a big growth factor in women's sports as it continues to advance.
 Social media is changing the way sports stars, clubs, and fans are interacting with each other.
 From live-tweeting games, creating snarky memes, and cheerleading from the webosphere, spectators are no longer simply watching sports, and fans can often get news, insights and commentary straight from the source.
 The voice as well as the face of sports is changing in response to social and digital media.
 Through the use of media, sporting clubs, teams, and organizations are able to release news and broadcast their own games, skipping over the use of traditional news media.
 If female athletes and women's sports organizations are able to market themselves, aside from needing a greater exposure on national television, they will be able to further use its social media platforms to their advantage.